sci-visus/OpenVisus/docs/atlantis.sci.utah.edu.md

    ubuntu:latest chmod a+rX -R /etc/letsencrypt

 ```
 TODO:
-- does not start Apache on atlantis
+- (DONE) does not start Apache on atlantis
 - find a way to renew (automatically?) certificates (THIS ONE EXPIRES 2021-11-17).
 Maybe using a docker compose?
 Probably with an nginx reverse proxy in front...
 - ask Ali for sudo docker-compose
 - what happens on atlantis-reboot? will openvisus Docker come up?